senselogic/GAME_DEVELOPMENT_TEST/README.md

 ### The **enemy minimap** :

 *   Has a circular shape.
-*   Shows the enemies within a 50 meters radius around the player as dots.
+*   Shows the active enemies within a 50 meters radius around the player.
-*   Shows the farther enemies as small triangles pointing outside the minimap from its edge.
+*   Shows the farther active enemies as small triangles pointing outside the minimap from its edge.

 ### The **footman** :

 *   Is an enemy.
 *   Has an initial health of **50**.
-*   Is **1** meters tall.
+*   Is **1.5** meters tall.
 *   Can run at **2** meters per second.
 *   Can hit the hero with a damage of **25** using his spike.
 *   Attacks the hero only when it's closer than **2** meters.